-Statistically, drug and alcohol use rise considerably over the holiday season.
-Understanding the relationship of drug and alcohol to the holiday season is generally the first step towards treating the effects before they actually occur.
+Understanding the relationship of alcohol and drug use during the holiday season is generally the first step towards treating the effects before they actually occur.
 While most people do not use drug or alcohol on a regular basis, more of them do during the holiday season than any other time of the year.

-Here are a few reasons why the use of alcohol and drugs rise during this time of year.
+Here are a few reasons why the use of alcohol and drug use during the holidays rise during this time of year.